Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • Tobacco smoking.

-• Work and rest regimes do not coincide.
+• Work and rest schedules do not coincide.

 Acid-base balance is a very important indicator of human health.
-If even slight deviations in the pH of the blood from the norm are detected, then this can lead to the destruction of cells in the body, enzymes lose their basic functions, as a result of which even death may follow.
+If even minor deviations in blood pH from the norm are detected, this can lead to the destruction of cells in the body, enzymes lose their basic functions, which can even result in death.
 Therefore, it is important to prevent this pathology in time.
-The pH of a person's blood is a very important indicator for his life, so you always need to be aware of what kind you have, because the slightest deviation from the norm can lead to death.
+The pH of a person’s blood is a very important indicator for his life, so you always need to be aware of what it is, because the slightest deviation from the norm can lead to death.

-Share your experience on this issue Cancel reply
+Share your experience in this matter Cancel reply

 If you find an error in the text, select it and press Shift + Enter or click here and we will try to quickly correct the error.